MastanSayyad/JAVA-FULL-STACK/SQL.md

 - A foreign key in a database is a relationship/link between two tables.
 It ensures that a field (or group of fields) in one table matches a primary key in another table.
 - Primary key of one table is foreign key of another table
 - to delete one row from other table which has relationship of PK and FK use ON DELETE - CASCADE and SET NULL
+- CASCADE: completely delete both rows
+- SET NULL: It will create the NULL where the parent key is deleted

 **STudent table**
 | Student_ID | name    | Year                                         |